uanand/download-from-youtube/README.md

 Download multiple audios and videos from Youtube.

 ## Motivation
 I have always wanted to have a travelling music library on my phone/portable music player.
 These are some of the songs I like listening to very frequently.
-More often than not, I have access to the web, but there are times when I don't and at these moments I miss having their offline version of my favourite songs.
-In addition to this, when listening to music on YouTube I have to keep the screen on (YouTube offers the premium version but there is usually a limit on the services one can subscribe to).
+More often than not, I have access to the web, but there are times when I don't.
+At these moments, I miss having an offline version of my favourite songs.
 There are multiple music providers that allow you to download songs for offline use, but a single service will not necessarily have all your favourite songs.
-And again, it's not feasible to subscribe to all the service providers.
+And, typically, it is not feasible to subscribe to multiple service providers.
 To tackle this issue I wrote this package in Python which downloads videos/audios from YouTube which can be added to an offline music library.

 ## Requirements
 * Windows/Debian Linux (Tested on Windows 10, Linux Mint, Ubuntu, and Raspberry Pi OS)